What does ICAX stand for?

 Solar Runways can be installed to maintain the surface above freezing.
 Interseasonal Heat Transfer can be used to collect solar heat from an array of pipes embedded in the surface of the road in summer, store the heat in Thermalbanks until it is needed in winter.
 Heat can be transferred back through the same array of pipes in winter via computer controlled sensors to ensure that the surface is maintained above freezing.

-The UK government introduced Phase One of the Renewable Heat Incentive in November 2011 for non-domestic buildings.
-The RHI document was published by DECC in March 2011 and includes a Clean Energy Cashback of 4.5 pence/kWh of renewable heat delivered over twenty years to recognise the benefit to the community of lower carbon emissions.
-You may also be able to receive a Clean Energy Cashback of 8.5 pence/kWh for heat from solar thermal collection.
+The UK government introduced Phase One of the Renewable Heat Incentive in November 2011 for non-domestic buildings delivered over twenty years to recognise the benefit to the community of lower carbon emissions.
 In January 2013 DECC confirmed its intention to double the RHI tariff for ground source heat pumps for those applying for accreditation after 21 January 2013.
+DECC announced the increased rates for ground source heat pumps in December 2013 and these were enacted in May 2014.

 See also: Glossary on Heat Pump terms